Basic g5.6 is about Jesus, faith, hope, and love instead of religion.

 FEWER false teachers leading people into heavy burdens or self-indulgence.

-NO MORE scandals of religious leaders using and abusing the people they should be serving.
+NO MORE scandals by religious leaders using and abusing people they should be serving.

-MORE communities of “one another” people who look like they spend time with Jesus because they exhibit the love, joy, hope, and support of Christ.
+MORE communities of authentic people who look like they spend time with Jesus because they exhibit His love, joy, and hope!

-If you are looking for a Jesus-followers community like this, we are looking for you!
-Let’s help each other follow Him!
+If you are looking this, let’s team up and help each other follow Him!

 Let’s join up for Bible study, encouragement, and worship!